Overseas Buyers 2024

 The Low Spenders

 So what of the Moroccans, now the second most numerous in the nationality league table.
 Analysing these first half year figures we see only 1.9% were non-residents, a grand total of 109 and they spent on average €2,828 pm2, very close to the average spend for all non-resident foreign buyers and 13.5% more than the average non-resident Brit.
 However, it’s the 98.1% resident Moroccans that really mess the figures up - their average spend pm2 was just €685, less than half the average spend of Spanish buyers.
 And it’s the same confusion in respect of Chinese buyers.
 The 10.5% non-resident Chinese buyers outspent the Swedes, Germans and Americans, while the 89.5% who are residents were more or less in line with the domestic average.
-So by including a large number of buyers with an average spend so much lower than other buyers from outside Spain, the statistics are skewed but a bit of digging shows that it’s the non-resident purchasers from overseas who have the buying power to make a big different to the Spanish property market.
+So by including a large number of buyers with an average spend so much lower than other buyers from outside Spain, the statistics are skewed but a bit of digging shows that it’s the non-resident purchasers from overseas who have the buying power to make a big difference to the Spanish property market.
 In addition, a wider range of nationalities are entering the market and making their presence felt both in terms of numbers and spending power.

 Changing Trends